 Good User Experience expects consistency.
 And because UX sits on the upper crust (the interactive visual layer) of software, any time you seek to improve consistency and User Experience on a large website or piece of software, you inevitably start stepping

-on the toes of other teams’ projects.
+on the toes of into other teams’ projects.
 Going cross-department is where things get tricky.

 In order to roll out a new Shutdown menu, Lettvin’s Windows Mobile PC User Experience team of ~8 people had to talk with the Windows Shell team of ~8 people who had to involve the Windows Kernel team of ~8 people.
 Those cross-departmental meetings meant you needed to get managers involved, and their managers’ managers, and their managers’ managers’ managers.
 The stakeholder burden begins piling up.